 Switch to the “Schedules” main tab and then the “Schedules” sub-tab.
 This is the last one on the right.

 Click the green “+” at the bottom left.
-When prompted with the dialog choose “ScheduledSetpointManager” for the class and then click “Apply”.
+When prompted with the dialog choose “Temperature” for the class and then click “Apply”.

 Leave the other fields as they are.